 While CBD may help a lot of people I can honestly say it might just not work for everyone.
-Just like regular medication it simply does not work for everyone, but certainly it's worth a shot due to the current research done.
+Just like regular medication it simply does not work for everyone, but certainly, it's worth a shot due to the current research is done.

 What does the research say?

-CBD may hold benefit for anxiety-related disorders.
+CBD may hold benefits for anxiety-related disorders.
 Controlled clinical studies are needed.

 A 2013 animal study was done on rats to assess the effects on sleep of acute systemic administration of CBD.
 The conclusion of this study stated that the systemic acute administration of CBD appears to increase total sleep time, in addition to increasing sleep latency in the light period of the day of administration.